 Instead of pushing for immediate sales, concentrate on establishing credibility and connections.
 Offer expert advice when reaching out, rather than making a hard sell.
 This way, you’ll stay top-of-mind when buyers are ready to make a decision.

-While driving online sales on LinkedIn is possible, frame your product or service within a business context.
+While driving online sales on this network is possible, frame your product or service within a business context.
 Collaborating with relevant influencers or key opinion leaders can enhance your approach.

 7. Build Your Employer Brand